jz674/Markov-Documentation/README.md

 # Why use Markov? - Software
 1. Regression test and load test realistically on-demand
-2. Config # of scripts and test specific parts of your API
+2. Config # of scripts and specific parts of your API to test
 3. No maintenance or special training needed
 4. Super easy to set up, and built into your git workflow